OWASP/www-policy/procedures/chapter_processes.md

 * Resolve and Close the JIRA ticket.
 **SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**
 **Issues:**
- * Delay in Chapter policy, Chapter Handbook, Leadership policy
- * leadership@owasp.org Google group is not current leaders
- * Google Admin email validation scrub to suspend owasp.org email addresses for individuals that are not members or leaders.
+ * All of the owasp.org emails need to be reviewed and validated that users are current members or leaders.
- * JIRA ticket should reconfigured to create individual workflows for clarity.
-Membership, Chapters, Projects, Corporate Members & Sponsors, Events, Marketing and Other
+ * JIRA tickets need a complete overhaul.
+Update requirements and use of correct fields and workflows.
+Stop mass grouping Membership, Chapters, Projects, Corporate Members & Sponsors, Events, Marketing and Other

-## Add/Change Chapter Leadership Process
+## Add/Change Chapter Leadership Process - same ticket as New Chapter Request
  Relevant Policy: [Chapter Policy](https://owasp.org/www-policy/operational/chapters) and [Leaders Policy](https://owasp.org/www-policy/operational/leader)
     **Remove leader**
     * The Leader(s) stepping down sends an email to the Foundation.